saku22/Tietokannat/README.md

 Valitaan myös opiskelija
 ### Tehtävä 15
 SELECT nimi FROM Kurssi k
-WHERE k.nimi
+WHERE k.kurssitunnus
-NOT IN (SELECT tehtävä FROM Kurssitehtävä)
+NOT IN (SELECT kurssi FROM Kurssitehtävä)
 ### Tehtävä 16
 SELECT kurssi AS kurssikoodi, COUNT(*) AS lukumäärä
 FROM kurssisuoritus